riversheher/atypicaldeveloper/content/post/tequila_eh/index.md

 ![A farmer shucking a large agave, preparing it for making Tequila](agave_shucking.webp)

-The long process of growing and tending agave plants, kicks off the production of tequila.
+The long process of growing and tending agave plants kicks off the production of tequila.
 It can take up to 7 years for agave to reach maturity.
 After they are harvested, the **aging**, **cooking**, and **distillation** processes produce the drink we are interested in: Tequila!
 Differences in these processes are what make every bottle of tequila unique.

 ## The Classifications
 There are many different classifications of tequila that describe the length of time it has been aged: **Blanco**, **Reposado**, **Añejo**, and **Extra Añejo**.